 - Health insurance: usually provides benefits for cancer procedures and treatments, though most plans don't cover the full cost of treatment

-- Critical illness insurance: is similar to cancer insurance in that it pays a lump-sum benefit upon a first-time diagnosis of cancer
+- Critical illness insurance: is similar to cancer insurance in that it pays a lump-sum benefit upon the first-time diagnosis of cancer

 - Disability insurance: replaces a percentage of your income if you are unable to work due to cancer